TaiDOmi/TTB-course/h1 Adversarial mindset.md

 **Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains (Hutchins et al 2011)**
 - New class threats "Advanced Persistent Threat" (APT): Attackers are better resourced, organized and more skilled than before.
   - Long term hacking campaigns with advanced tools and methods that can break through the typical computer network security means.
+  - Attackers learn and adapt intrusions based on what works or fails with each attempt.
+- Conventional security methods fail because of assumptions that action should be taken only after security breach has happened and that the problem that caused the breach is a fixable flaw.

 - 'Kill chain' is a defence model to protect from attackers by understanding and breaking an attack down to phases.
   - The idea is to recognize patterns in attacks and improve defenses against attacks and improve the effectiveness of security investments.
   - Cut one chain (phase) to mitigate the attack
   - The method is called "Intelligence-driven computer network defense (CND)"

-- Conventional security methods fail because of assumptions that action should be taken only after security breach has happened and that the problem that caused the breach is a fixable flaw.
+- Indicator: information that describes an intrusion
+  - Atomic indicators: Cannot be broken doqn further (eg. IP, email, identifiers)
+  - Computed indicators: Derived data related to an incident (regular expressions, hash data)
+  - Behavioral indicators: Combinations of atomic and computed indicators (often with specific patterns).
+- Analysts can use these identificators to identify uspicious activity and refine their tools.
+  - Analyzing activity reveals more indicators (indicator lifecycle)
+  - Indicators must be managed and validated to ensure that they are relevant to the monitored threats.
   -

 **Darknet Diaries**